 Sheperdsville in Bullitt County, Kentucky — The American South (East South Central)

 By December 1862, the Union army had constructed six stockades between Elizabethtown and Sheperdsville (Big Run trestle and Sulphur Fork trestle both on Muldraugh Hill, Lebanon Junction, Belmont, Bardstown Junction and Sheperdsville).
 The stockades were manned only with infantry and proved woefully inadequate against troops with artillery.
 In March 1863 the Union army proposed upgrading the stockade in Sheperdsville by “…erect[ing] an artillery and infantry parapet, together with a line of rifle pits connecting it with abattis or entanglements…and the establishment of artillery.”
 The fort was only partially finished in July 1863 when Morgan attacked and burned the stockade at Bardstown Junction.
-During Morgan’s July 1863 rail, Major Israel N Stiles, commander of the Union troops in the area, ordered his men at Belmont and Bardstown Junction
+During Morgan’s July 1863 raid, Major Israel N. Stiles, commander of the Union troops in the area, ordered his men at Belmont and Bardstown Junction

 Fort DeWolf was improved and more artillery was added, as a result it was never again threatened by Confederate forces.